AmaanSayyad/DunkVerse/README.md

 ---

 ## **Future Enhancements**
-- Direct fiat-to-$FTO transactions through Apple Pay and bank cards.
+- Enable more complex betting logic, build 16 new features and launch v2 in the telegram mini-app.
+- Integrate $FTO token with Apple Pay & card payments via Stripe/ 3rd party services.
+- Bring partnerships with NBA teams, NBA TopShots, Chiliz and 20+ New Protocol Integration.
+- Scale to global sports events beyond NBA.
 - Expanding the AI-generated quiz system to cover multiple sports and leagues.
 - Enhanced UI/UX for seamless user onboarding.

 ## Connect.
 Play.
 Win.

-DunkVerse on Base and Unichain Blockchain combines the love for sports and blockchain innovation, creating a vibrant ecosystem for fans and collectors.
+DunkVerse on Mantle Blockchain combines the love for sports and blockchain innovation, creating a vibrant ecosystem for fans and collectors.
 Join us today and experience the future of fan engagement!